Understanding the performance management cycle: A guide for employers

 Bias can influence performance reviews, especially when a manager is solely responsible for rating an employee's overall performance.
 To reduce bias and create a fairer performance appraisal, many organizations adopt 360-degree feedback.
 This incorporates peer reviews to provide a broad and diverse perspective of performance.

-Regularly recognizing hard work isn't just a gesture, it's a key final step in this cycle.
+Regularly recognizing hard work isn't just a gesture; it's a key final step in the performance improvement cycle.

 Recognition boosts motivation, employee engagement, productivity, and loyalty.
 Yet, only one-third of employees feel their work is currently being recognized.